Subscribe to Updates

 They celebrate the Hunger Games without empathy for the districts and tributes and encourage them to do the same.
 Through this lens, the Hunger Games is a dreadfully eloquent satire on a culture that values things more than people.

-The power of both capitalist and government propaganda is highlighted in this fictional country, where the Hunger Games are seen as a celebration of the greatness of the Capitol and the districts’ plight either disregarded or completely unheard.
+In this fictional country, both capitalist and government propaganda highlight their power by portraying the Hunger Games as a celebration of the greatness of the Capitol while disregarding or completely ignoring the districts’ plight.

 A scene in the first movie shows Katniss stabbing a knife into a wooden table, to the horror of Effie Trinket, her escort to the Capitol.